oconnorian3/allthingsspace/README.md

     * All pages have a footer disaplying the various social media links.
 This helps drive engagement on our social platforms.

     ![](assets/images/screenshot-of-footer.png)

+# Testing #

+   * This site works in different browsers, Chrome , Safari & Firefox
+   * The site is responsive and reacts well to different screen sizes.
+   * I confirmed that thr navigationl links work, are easy to understand and all content text is readable.
+   * I confirmed the form does work, each box must be filled otherwise the form will not submit.
+Also the email field must show a valid email or the form will not send.

+# Bugs #

+*Solved Problems*

+   * The background in the about us section caused the about us header to become unreadable.
+Creating a darker backgrouynd solved this
+   * On a smaller screen a bit white space formed between the about us section and the main video banner.
+This was becasue I had a heigth deine for the video and removing this fixed it.

+# Validator Testing #

+* HTML
+   * No errors were retuned when passing through the official W3C validator
+* CSS
+   * No errors were retuned when passing through the official (Jigsaw) validator
+* Accessibility
+   * The colours and fonts are easy to read by passing it through the lighthouse in dev tools.